-Family Business Forum: Generational Differences in Family Business Succession
+Family Business Forum 2021: Generational Differences in Family Business Succession

 In its 2021 family business research, Business Consulting Resources examined the generational differences that impact the succession process: some have a positive impact but many can interfere with succession success if not navigated carefully.
 The most valuable opportunities for families in business stem from understanding all the elements of a best practices approach to succession planning and learning from other families and their experiences.

-In this year’s Family Business Forum, attendees will be able to learn about the key generational issues and challenges that families encounter along the succession journey.
-They will also be able to interact with professionals who work with families in business on a daily basis.
+In this year’s Family Business Forum, attendees learned about the key generational issues and challenges that families encounter along the succession journey, and interacted with professionals who work with families in business on a daily basis.

-This year’s expert panel will include: Dr. Gail Schaper Gordon – Ph.D. and business psychologist, Brandon Park, Senior Vice President – Wealth Management of The Business Succession Group at UBS Financial Services, Inc., and Laurie Foster, Succession and Strategy Expert at Business Consulting Resources.
+This year’s expert panel featured: Dr. Gail Schaper Gordon – Ph.D. and business psychologist, Brandon Park, Senior Vice President – Wealth Management of The Business Succession Group at UBS Financial Services, Inc., and Laurie Foster, Succession and Strategy Expert at Business Consulting Resources.

 Dr. Gail Schaper Gordon

 Gail Schaper-Gordon is a Vistage Chair, an organizational consultant, renowned business psychologist and entrepreneur.
 Over several decades, she has used her wide range of experiences to build successful executive teams and enhance performance for a wide range of organizations.